BarryDigby/barrydigby.github.io/Week_2/BASH.md

 singularity shell -B /data /path/to/container
 ```

-Ask for help if you are uncertain if you have completed this step correctly.
+Please ask for help if you are uncertain that you have completed this step correctly.

 # 1. Genome Index {#index}
 **Due to time constraints all indexing has been performed for you.
 Skip to step 2.**